php-runtime/runtime/README.md

 # PHP Runtimes

 In early 2021, Symfony created a "Runtime component".
-This component may look complex, weird and full of hacks but it is a game changer for how we run PHP applications.
+This component may look complex, weird and full of hacks but it is a **game changer** for how we run PHP applications.

-With the Runtime component, we can look at each application as a black box.
+With the Runtime component, we can look at each application as a "black box".
 A box that has no connection to globals like `$_SERVER` or `$_GET`.
 To run the application you need (you guessed it) a `Runtime`.
 It is a class that looks at the black box to figure out what input it requires and handles the output.